arm61/pylj/docs/source/teaching.md

 # Teaching with pylj

 This page is for lecturers setting work with pylj.
-It says what pylj needs, what it can and cannot simulate, what each chapter assumes of the reader, which parameters are safe to vary, and how long the book takes to run.
+It says what pylj needs, what it can and cannot simulate, what each chapter assumes of the reader, which parameters are safe to vary, and how long the chapters take to run.

 ## What pylj needs